Modular School Buildings: Alternatives When School Facility Plans Fall Short

 The simple truth is that when it comes to structural integrity, modular buildings are built to be stronger than traditionally-built buildings.
 They have to be even more structurally sound to withstand the transportation to the final build site, as well as withstand the crane operation that is used to place the final components.

-The exterior finishes offered in modular building today can make it so that any modular expansion matches the exterior of the rest of your campus.
+The exterior finishes offered in the modular building today can make it so that any modular expansion matches the exterior of the rest of your campus.
 There is no need for your modular additions to stick out like a sore thumb.
 Internally, flooring, ceiling, lighting, ventilation, and heating/cooling systems are on par with what is provided from traditional construction.

-Facility planners and managers, along with school officials, have an extremely difficult task of managing campus facilities to appropriately accommodate dynamic levels of students, staff, and faculty.
+Facility planners and managers, along with school officials, have the extremely difficult task of managing campus facilities to appropriately accommodate dynamic levels of students, staff, and faculty.
 With so many variables coming into play, modular space is often the smart solution for a school’s space need.
 Reduced site disruption, construction speed, and quality are all benefits spurring schools around the country to select temporary and permanent modular building solutions.